-CDBG Eligibility
+CDB G Eligibility

-17. Are you applying for CDBG funding?
-To be eligible for CDBG funding, you MUST obtain clients' race and ethnicity, and total family income. ☐ Yes ☑ No
+To b Are you applying for CDBG funding? e eligible for CDBG funding, you MUST obtain clients' race and ethnicity, and total family income.
+Yes No

-18. Please indicate whether your organization's client intake sheet or process includes obtaining any of the following information.
+Please indicate whether your organization's client intake sheet or process includes obtaining any ne following information.
 Check all boxes that apply.

-□ Name
+Name

 Address or City last resided in

-☐ Number of family members
+Number of family members

-☐ Total family (household) income
+Total family (household) income

-Race and ethnicity
+1 Race and ethnicity

-☐ Proof of age
+1 Proof of age

-✓ My organization does not obtain any of the above information from clients.
+4 My organization does not obtain any of the above information from clients.

 19. Please report the number of unduplicated clients your organization served in the following income categories from July 1, 2022 through June 30, 2023 (or for calendar year 2023).
-Refer to the Library section of the main page to view a link to the FY 2022 Federal Income Limits for each of